fullers/PortfolioV3/README.md

 This is my redesigned portfolio site.
 I am using this site to showcase my applications.

 You may go to [https://portfoliov3-fullers.herokuapp.com](https://portfoliov3-fullers.herokuapp.com) to view the site.
 The site is designed with HTML, CSS, Bootstrap, NodeJS, Express, and Handlebars.
-I am using bootstrap theme called Creative designed by BlackrockDigital(https://github.com/BlackrockDigital/startbootstrap-creative) designer David Miller (http://davidmiller.io/)
+I am using bootstrap theme called Creative designed by [BlackrockDigital](https://github.com/BlackrockDigital/startbootstrap-creative) designer [David Miller](http://davidmiller.io/).

 ## Technologies used

+* Startbootstrap-Creative theme
 * HTML
 * CSS
 * Bootstrap
+* NodeJS
+* Express
+* Express-Handlebars

 ## Authors

 * **Shaun** - *HTML, NodeJS, Express, Express-Handlebars*